Aldermore Business Savings Review 2026: 4.16% AER Fixed

 • How do Aldermore rates compare to Allica Bank?

-Aldermore 1-year fixed: 4.16% AER — unconditional, no switch required.
-Allica savings pot: up to 4.08% AER — but only if you switch your main bank account via CASS and make 15+ outbound transfers per month.
+Aldermore 1-year fixed: 4.16% AER, unconditional, no switch required.
+Allica savings pot: up to 4.08% AER, but only if you switch your main bank account via CASS and make 15 or more outbound transfers per month.
 For most businesses, Aldermore’s fixed rate is simpler to achieve.
-For instant access, Allica’s base rate is 2.83% AER vs Aldermore’s 2.45% AER — both are below Capital on Tap (3.82%) and Tide (up to 3.74%).
+For instant access, Allica’s base rate is 2.83% AER versus Aldermore’s 2.45% AER: both are below Capital on Tap (3.82%) and Tide (up to 3.74%).